How GiveDirectly is finding the poorest people in the world—and sending them cash

 Josh Blumenstock, associate professor at the UC Berkeley School of Information, first wrote the paper on mapping poverty using satellite and mobile data in 2017, before meeting Chia to discuss application.
 Blumenstock stresses that they are not telling the tool what to look for; rather, machine learning enables it to recognize patterns itself.
 In order to train it on what to look for, they surveyed a large sample of 15,000 citizens across the poorest 100 of Togo’s cantons, on which the government wanted to focus, asking them “a rich set of questions about their socioeconomic status,” including on their income and spending, and whether they’d missed meals in the last week.
 They paired this with their mobile phone data to help the algorithm find patterns, which it could then scale up to the entire populations of those cantons.

 Once identified, eligible citizens get a text notification to enroll; after a few clicks, cash is transferred directly to their phones using mobile money technology.
 (They can then withdraw cash at local shops.)
-Approximately $5 million will be delivered in total, sending cash every month for five months, in the sum of $15 for women and $13 for men per month, which they’ve calculated as the figure to cover their “minimum basket of goods” to survive So far, 30,000 Togolese have been paid, out of a goal of 58,000, or the poorest 10% (it’s limited by funds available from GiveDirectly, which is getting financing largely from TED’s Audacious Project).
+Approximately $5 million will be delivered in total, sending cash every month for five months, in the sum of $15 for women and $13 for men per month, which they’ve calculated as the figure to cover their “minimum basket of goods” to survive.
+So far, 30,000 Togolese have been paid, out of a goal of 58,000, or the poorest 10% (it’s limited by funds available from GiveDirectly, which is getting financing largely from TED’s Audacious Project).
 GiveDirectly chose to donate more to women, Chia says, since they are the primary caregivers, and as a way to incentivize higher participation among a group that’s been historically left out of such social protection programs.

 After five months, the teams will analyze how effective the pilot was, and tweak it as necessary.
-Blumenstock admits it isn’t totally robust yet: for instance, it may be that the algorithm excludes some people through biases, even despite thorough training.
+Blumenstock admits it isn’t totally robust yet: For instance, it may be that the algorithm excludes some people through biases, even despite thorough training.
 It also excludes people who don’t have cellphones.
-90% of Togo’s rural population do have one phone per household; the team is also tying registration to SIM cards, not phones, so multiple family members can purchase a cheap SIM and link it to the family phone.
+Ninety percent of Togo’s rural population does have one phone per household; the team is also tying registration to SIM cards, not phones, so multiple family members can purchase a cheap SIM and link it to the family phone.
 The team has also tried to reduce privacy issues as much as possible, by minimizing the data shared and accessed, and through anonymizing and encrypting it.
 “It’s not as perfect as one would like it to be,” Blumenstock says.
 “To the extent that we’re sort of stepping on privacy concerns, it really is necessary to make the program work.”

-If funding is secured, they can then scale the project up in Togo or in other countries, such as Bangladesh and Nigeria, with whom Chia says they’ve been in talks.
+If funding is secured, they can then scale up the project in Togo or in other countries, such as Bangladesh and Nigeria, with whom Chia says they’ve been in talks.
 He hopes governments and NGOs are able to use the tool in the future, and the system could prove to be a model for “pre-positioning” relief ahead of disasters and humanitarian crises.
 “We don’t think of this as the only mechanism to provide cash and social protections to needy people,” Blumenstock says.
 “But it is an effective way to get cash out really quickly, to a lot of people.”